planetlambert/turing/GUIDE.md

 Back to argument `b`.
 This argument has the following outline:
 1. Turing's machines are capable of representing and simulating Hilbert's calculus (the two definitions are "equivalent").
 2. Numbers defined by Hilbert's calculus in the way Turing describes include *all* computable numbers (just simulate the correct first-order logic formula).
-3. Therefore, Turing's machine can be directly applied to problems relating to Hilbert's calculus (like the decision problem)
+3. Therefore, Turing's machine can be directly applied to problems relating to Hilbert's calculus (like the decision problem).

 Turing shows (1) and (2), while (3) is implied.
 Lets get into the details of the argument.